nus-cs2113-AY2122S1/ip/docs/README.md

 ### List all tasks: ```list```
 Prints out the tasklist.
-The event command must not be accompanied by any arguments .
+The list command must not be accompanied by any arguments .
 Format: `` list ``

 Example